 This field of costs is by far the most variant from business to business, and it will be a key part of your startup budget.
 There is a good chance that you will need to pay legal fees as you attain the proper registrations, trademarks, legal structures, etc. Keep in mind that different industries require different types of permits and licenses, with some costing startups much more than others.
 Moreover, you’ll need to buy business insurance plans for all of your future assets, like office space, inventory and more.

 Supply and Equipment

 From office equipment to inventory, your company, regardless of industry, needs to put some money down for supplies.
 This section often comprises the majority of a typical business’s startup costs.
-In order to save as much money as possible, it may be helpful to lease or rent necessary equipment.
-Lastly, don’t shrug off the price of office supplies—pens, paper, stationary and business cards all count in your total startup costs as a small business.
+In order to save as much money as possible, it may be helpful to lease or rent the necessary equipment.
+Lastly, don’t shrug off the price of office supplies—pens, paper, stationery and business cards all count in your total startup costs as a small business.

 Payroll and Training

 You probably aren’t going into your new business as a one-man show.
 You will need a capable staff to help you get your startup off the ground, and that staff will need training and wages.
 All of those expenditures add up and comprise a significant total of your startup budget.
 Also, you may need to take a couple of courses or attain licensing to be a fully capable business owner.
 The training that you go through also needs to be counted while you add up your startup costs.
 While we’re at it, how do you plan to fund your payroll?